 TABLE OF CONTENTS

 Before we touch on the prompts, here are a couple of things that need to be addressed – Especially for absolute beginners.

-The “original” Stable Diffusion model is cool, but it is not specialized for anime.
-So here’s a quick disclaimer – All the images in this guide are generated with a model called “Blood Orange Mix”.
-I will leave the links below.
+The “original” Stable Diffusion models are cool, but not specialized for anime.
+So here’s a quick reveal –

 The prompts can differ wildly depending on the model that you are using.
 For example: